 Synchronous Optical networks.
 A fibre-optic transmission system for high-speed digital traffic.
 Employed by telephone companies and common carriers, speeds range from 51 Mbps to 40 Gbps.

-Transmission Control Protocol.
-A set of rules (protocol) used along with the Internet Protocol (IP) to send data in the form of message units between computers over the Internet.
+A set of rules (protocol) used along with the Internet Protocol (IP) to send data in the form of message units between computers via a network or over the Internet.

 While IP takes care of handling the actual delivery of the data, TCP takes care of keeping track of the individual units of data (called packets) that a message is divided into for efficient routing through the Internet.